Most technology companies don't have a sales problem.

 • Real product with demonstrated market demand

-• Sales team hired but revenue not scaling to thesis
+• Sales team hired but revenue not scaling to plan

-• Enterprise accounts in the pipeline — low win rate
+• Enterprise accounts in pipeline — low or inconsistent win rate

-• Leadership layer built to manage — not to build
+• Leadership layer built to manage — not yet to build

-• Approaching a growth inflection or exit preparation
+• Approaching a growth inflection — round, exit, or expansion

 • No formal enterprise sales methodology in place